-In short, when your VPN goes down for any reason – whether there’s something wrong on your end or your provider’s end – your computer or device will have its connection to the Internet cut off; literally killed.
+In short, when your VPN goes down for any reason – whether there’s something wrong on your end or your provider’s end – your computer or device will have its connection to the Internet cut off or "killed".

 That means that instead of your traffic being exposed to the Internet, it shuts down entirely, keeping your IP address from being exposed and your traffic secure.

-And this happens automatically, without your input, preventing against even any momentary VPN lapses.
+And this happens automatically, without your input, preventing against even a momentary VPN lapse.

 Who Needs a VPN Kill Switch?

 In our opinion EVERYONE needs a VPN kill switch.